tmdautov/frontend-interview-cheatsheet/README.md

 ### Implement Autocomplete

-You are required to Design & Implement an Autocomplete component.
+You are required to Implement an Autocomplete component.

 The autocomplete is a normal text input enhanced by a panel of suggested options.

-**Requirements**

-- Show suggestions when the user starts writing
-- By clicking on an option put it into the input
-- By clicking on the outside of the suggestions box, hide it
-- Add a debounce decorator to improve performance

-**Solution**
+This is initial HTML structure:

 ```html
 <div class="autocomplete">